 NOTE—When Multi-STA BlockAck is used to acknowledge a management frame, the TID value is set to 15.

-If the ACK Type field is 1 and the TID value of the Per AID TID Info subfield is smaller than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field indicates the acknowledgement of successful reception of a single MPDU indicated by TID of the Per AID TID Info subfield.
+If the ACK Type field is 1 and the TID value of the Per AID TID Info subfield is smaller than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap fields are not present and the Per STA Info field indicates the acknowledgement of successful reception of a single MPDU indicated by TID of the Per AID TID Info subfield.
 If the ACK Type field is 1 and the TID value of the Per AID TID Info subfield is set to 14, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field indicates the acknowledgement of successful reception of all the MPDUs carried in the eliciting A-MPDU.
 The Ack Type field is not set to 1 when responding to a BlockAckReq frame or an MU-BAR.
-If the ACK Type subfield is 0, then the Block Ack Starting Sequence Control and Block Ack Bitmap fields are present.
+If the ACK Type subfield is 0 and the TID value of the Per AID TID Info subfield is smaller than 8, then the Block Ack Starting Sequence Control and Block Ack Bitmap fields are present.
+If the ACK Type subfield is 0 and the TID value of the Per AID TID Info subfield is set to 15, then the Block Ack Starting Sequence Control, 2 bytes reserved and RA fields are present.

 The context and the presence of each optional subfields in a Per STA Info subfield in a Multi-STA BlockAck frame is as defined in Table 9-24b (Context of the Per STA Info subfield and presence of optional subfields).